What Is a Hard Money Loan?

 What credit score do I need to qualify for a hard money loan?

-Hard money lenders usually do not base their decisions primarily on credit scores.
+Hard money lenders usually don’t base their decisions primarily on credit scores.
 While some lenders may check your credit, the main factor is the value of the property being used as collateral.
-This makes hard money loans accessible to borrowers with low or poor credit.
+This makes hard money loans potentially accessible to borrowers with fair or poor credit.

-How quickly can I get funded for a hard money loan?
+How quickly can I get funding for a hard money loan?

 One of the biggest advantages of hard money loans is speed.
 After submitting an application and supporting documents, you can receive funding in as little as a few days to a week, depending on the lender and complexity of the deal.